fabiomux/kde-servicemenus/README.md

 ## Contributing

-Besides reporting bugs or asking for new features, another way to lend your help to the project is translating the strings used within the service menus.
+Besides reporting bugs or asking for new features in the issue queue, another way to lend your help to the project is translating the strings used within the service menus.

-To make the services full compliant to a particular language, I created a system to embed the strings directly within the command and generate the packages for each of them.
+To make the services full compliant to a particular language, I created a system to embed the strings directly within the exec line and generate a different package for each of them.

-It is still at an early stage and the old services should be re-converted to take advantage of this system, so from time to time can find the addings under the `_locale` folder.
+It is still at an early stage and the old services should be re-converted to take advantage of this system, but can follow the progress looking at the `_locale` subfolder that hosts the translations with the following structure:

+    _locale/<service_folder>/<language_code>.yaml

-For each language will be created a file having as filename the proper code and the `yaml` extension, the further translations should be based on the `en.yaml` file and respect the YAML format.
+The placeholders are quite self-explanatory, all the translations are based on the `en.yaml` file and respect the *YAML* format.

 ## Get Help